You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 I have visited many mountains and trails, but I reveal the verdant hilly terrain of Meghalaya is distinct in its own right.
 The lush greenery surrounding you is truly breathtaking; as you make your way towards Mawphlang village, the true beauty of the area unveils itself after leaving the main road.

-The valley in front of Mawphlang Sacred Forest
+The valley before Mawphlang Sacred Forest

 Beautiful landscape in Mawphlang